San Francisco, the Bay Area, California, and some visits to

 |Chez Marius (24th St. between Noe and Castro).
 Closed!
 Huxley came here many times when this restaraunt was called Le Zinc, and it didn't change too much under the new owner.
 You could sit out front to watch the street, just like a Parisian tourist, or in back under the heat lamp.
 Huxley particularly liked the corks from the well-chosen list of French reds.|

 |Craftsman and Wolves (Valencia between

 18th and 19th).
-Although Huxley likes the sound of the
+Although Huxley likes the idea of wolves and

-wolves and the smell of the creative and flavorful pastries,
+the smell of the creative and flavorful pastries, he never

-he never gets more than a few crumbs that fall off the
+gets more than a few crumbs that fall off the crumbly ones.

-crumbly ones.
-But this place opens at 7 AM like a proper
+But this place opens at 7 AM like a proper bakery should,

-bakery should, convenient during a morning dog walk, and
+convenient during a morning dog walk, and it's next to

-it's next to Mission Pet Hospital, and it's on Huxley's walk
+Mission Pet Hospital, and it's on Huxley's walk to work, so

 |Dynamo Donuts (24th between York and